empty4est/hello-world-solidity-smart-contract/README.md

 npm install --save-dev @nomiclabs/hardhat-etherscan
 ```

-### Setting Up .env
+### Configuring .env
 1. Create a .env file in the root directory, using this command:
 ```
 npm install dotenv --save
 ```
-2. Inside the .env file paste this content:
+2. Inside the .env file paste these configurations with your details:
 ```javascript
 PRIVATE_KEY = "Your MetaMask Private Key"